Managing high calcium

 Fluids through a drip help flush the extra calcium out of your system.
 Drinking plenty of fluid will help too, if you can manage it.

 Bisphosphonates (bis-fos-fon-ates) are very effective drugs for helping to get your calcium levels down.
-You have to have some of these drugs through a drip into a vein, but others come as tablets.
-Which you need depends on how high your calcium levels are.
+You can have some of these drugs through a drip into a vein, but others come as tablets.
+Which type you need depends on how high your calcium levels are.
+Your doctor will decide on the best treatment for you.

 As well as getting calcium levels down, bisphosphonates can help to reduce pain from bone secondaries and help to stop damaged bones breaking.
 You may have bisphosphonate tablets to take home to stop the calcium building up in your blood again.
-There is more information about bisphosphonates and their side effects in the cancer treatment section.
+We have more information about bisphosphonates and their side effects.

 Bisphosphonates can sometimes make your calcium level go too low (hypocalcaemia).
 This should be picked up by blood tests, but also causes symptoms such as changes in sensation – for example, tingling or burning in the lips or tongue.